-My office is located at Western Asset Protection, 4550 E Bell Rd #118, Phoenix, AZ 85032.
-I am not there on a regular schedule; I am usually in the field and on the road for appointments.
-If I don’t answer, I usually make callbacks when I get back to the home office at the end of the day or the next day.
+My office is by appointment only.
+I am usually in the field for appointments.
+If I don’t answer my phone, I usually make callbacks at the end of the day or the next day.

 Medicare Part A covers hospital room and board.
 If you are drawing Social Security benefits and you have worked 40 quarters or 10 years.
 This is the part of Medicare you are entitled to because you paid into it while you worked.

 Medicare Part B covers medical expenses which include doctors services, diagnostics, medical equipment, etc. You pay a monthly premium to Social Security for this coverage.
 In 2019 it is $135.50/month.
 If you have a higher income in the last two years, you might have to pay a higher premium for Part B called the Income Related Monthly Adjustment Amount (IRMAA.)
 You may or may not have to sign up for Part B:

 - If you are currently drawing Social Security benefits, you will be automatically enrolled in Part B upon turning 65 and should get your card in the mail.
 You Part B premium will be subtracted from your benefits before they are deposited in your account.

 - If you are not drawing Social Security benefits, you need to sign up for Part B. Visit the Social Security office or go online to SSA.GOV.
 Together, we can determine when to sign up based on your initial enrollment, special election or general election period.
 I can also provide the forms that Social Security will require.